Detailed Guide to ServBay Directory Structure

 )

-Caddy’s config file (Caddyfile
+Caddy’s configuration file (Caddyfile

 .

-Important: ServBay automatically generates the Caddyfile
+Important: ServBay automatically generates Caddyfile

 Nginx (etc/nginx